CMSgov/beneficiary-fhir-data/docs/rfcs/0020-rotate-hash-peppers.md

 [Much Ado About Nothing]: #much-ado-about-nothing
 Is the leakage of BFD's hashing algorithm, really a security concern?
 Depends.
 Let's explore that by assuming that the algorithm is leaked into the wild:
 1. BFD is a closed system, requiring mTLS authentication; essentially BFD has a known set of clients (peering partners) that use an X509 certificate to connect to BFD.
 BFD server checks that client certificate vs. a known list of certificates that reside in the BFD server _trust store_; so a client must be a known entity just to connect.
-2. While all BFD clients are known, BFD does not support role-based authentication or authorization; this means that all clients have equal access to any beneficiciary info regardless if that client reallly has no business accessing a given beneficiary's data.
+2. While all BFD clients are known, BFD does not support role-based authentication or authorization; this means that all clients have equal access to any beneficiary info regardless if that client really has no business accessing a given beneficiary's data.
 3. Hashed patient identifiers are simply one way to _search for_ patient information; but there are other paths to achieve the same.
 For example, BFD supports the fetching of BENE_ID values based on a Part D contract identifier; those part D contract IDs are not considered PII/PHI data, so a simple request to fetch all patients for a contract ID, yields a list of identifiers (BENE_ID) that are even more useful than a hashed MBI value.
 With a BENE_ID in hand, pretty much any and all BFD data for a patient could be harvested.
 4. The BFD hashing algorithm is made up of the base algorithm, a _salt_ value (referred to as _pepper_ in BFD parlance), and an iteration count.
 A cleartext _key_, in this case a patient identifier (i.e., MBI), is fed into the alg, resulting in a hashed value; so in order to create the hashed identifier, a bad actor would need to know a patient's MBI.
 So if they already know the MBI value, and all the hashing does is obfuscate that MBI value, then a leaked algorithm, accessing a closed system that is restricted to known peering partners, may not be that big a problem.
 5. Where the hash leak does become relevant, is if an attacker knows a patient MBI and the hashing algorithm; in that case they can generate a hashed MBI and pass that to search services that require a hashed MBI; that is if they can even connect to BFD (see item 2 above).
 However, even that scenario would fall into the _merely interesting_ scenario; if the attacker has access to log files, they could simply just scrape all log entries that have an MBI hash in the URL, and just replay those URL(s), again assuming they can get access to BFD services.
-6. How about the scenario where the _bad actor_ has access to both BFD log entries and BFD's hashing algorithm; using that knowlege, one could try a _brute force_ attack by controlled generation of an MBI (see https://www.cms.gov/medicare/new-medicare-card/understanding-the-mbi-with-format.pdf for the structure of an MBI) until the generated hash MBI matches one from the log file(s).
+6. How about the scenario where the _bad actor_ has access to both BFD log entries and BFD's hashing algorithm; using that knowledge, one could try a _brute force_ attack by controlled generation of an MBI (see https://www.cms.gov/medicare/new-medicare-card/understanding-the-mbi-with-format.pdf for the structure of an MBI) until the generated hash MBI matches one from the log file(s).
 While mathematically challenging to say the least, it is hypothetically possible.
 ### So We Leaked the Hash Algorithm
 Prior to delving into possible solutions, and more germane to this RFC, some background on how BFD currently might handle a leak of the algorithm that both BFD and peering partners share.

-To start with, BFD has never encountered the situation where a leaked component of the hashing alogritm would require immediate mitigation; there have been some muted table-top and/or game-day exercises, but nothing concrete and for real.
+To start with, BFD has never encountered the situation where a leaked component of the hashing alogrithm would require immediate mitigation; there have been some muted table-top and/or game-day exercises, but nothing concrete and for real.
 So what follows is some back-of-the-napkin tasks that would need to be completed in the current environment in such a scenario.
 - incident declared denoting hashing algorithm is compromised; depending on the severity of the leak (i.e., how long has it been compromised, etc.) may dictate the severity of the incident.
 - BFD services may not need to be taken offline; the hashing algorithm is used by a couple of BFD services; those service calls takes an MBI or HICN hash parameter; for example (cURL syntax):
 ```